Paris Commune: Casualties

-Historians have long debated the number of Communards killed during Bloody Week.
+Historians have long debated the number of Communards killed during Semaine sanglante (Bloody Week).
 The official army report by General Félix Antoine Appert mentioned only Army casualties, which amounted, from April through May, to 877 killed, 6,454 wounded, and 183 missing.
 The report assessed information on Communard casualties only as "very incomplete".
 The issue of casualties during the Bloody Week arose at a National Assembly hearing on 28 August 1871, when Marshal MacMahon testified.
 Deputy M. Vacherot told him, "A general has told me that the number killed in combat, on the barricades, or after the combat, was as many as 17,000 men."
 MacMahon responded, "I don't know what that estimate is based upon; it seems exaggerated to me.
 All I can say is that the insurgents lost a lot more people than we did."
 Vacherot continued, "Perhaps this number applies to all of the siege, and to the fighting at Forts d'Issy and Vanves."
 MacMahon replied, "the number is exaggerated."
 Vacherot persisted, "It was General Appert who gave me that information.
 Perhaps he meant both dead and wounded."
 MacMahon replied, "That's a different matter."

 In 1876 Prosper-Olivier Lissagaray, who had fought on the barricades during Bloody Week, and had gone into exile in London, wrote a highly popular and sympathetic history of the Commune.
 At the end, he wrote: "No one knows the exact number of victims of the Bloody Week.
 The chief of the military justice department claimed seventeen thousand shot."
 This was inaccurate; Appert made no such claim, he referred only to prisoners.
 "The municipal council of Paris," Lissagaray continued, "paid for the burial of seventeen thousand bodies; but a large number of persons were killed or cremated outside of Paris."
 Later historians, including Robert Tombs, could not find the source Lissagaray cited for the city payment for seventeen thousand burials, and Lissagaray provided no evidence that thousands of Communards were cremated or buried outside Paris.
 "It is no exaggeration," Lissagaray concluded, "to say twenty thousand, a number admitted by the officers."
 But neither MacMahon or Appert had "admitted" that twenty thousand were killed, they both said the number was exaggerated.

 In a new 1896 edition, Lissagaray wrote that the twenty thousand estimate included those killed not only in Paris, but also in the other Communes that broke out in France at the same time, and those killed in fighting outside Paris before the Bloody Week.
 Several historians repeated versions of Lissagaray's estimate, among them Pierre Milza ("...As many as twenty thousand"), Alfred Cobban and Benedict Anderson.
 Vladimir Lenin said that Lissagaray's estimate demonstrated ruling-class brutality: "20,000 killed in the streets...
 Lessons: bourgeoisie will stop at nothing."